 Global Hiring Guidelines

 One of the things we love most about Automattic is that we hire so many amazing people from around the world.
-As a company based in the United States, however, we are required to comply with suggested hiring practices in sanctioned countries.
-This involves a vetting process/background checks on people that we hire from a list of sensitive countries.
+As a company based in the United States, however, we are required to comply with suggested hiring practices for sanctioned countries.
+This involves a vetting process or background checks on people that we hire from certain countries.

-For other sensitive countries, sanctions programs are not countrywide, and instead prohibit us from hiring certain listed individuals.
-Individuals end up on the sanctions lists for human rights violations, terrorism, international narcotics trafficking, and genocide.
-We’re receiving more applications from candidates in some of these countries, and will comply with the requisite screening processes.
+In another group of countries, sanctions programs are not countrywide, but instead prohibit us from hiring certain listed individuals.
+Individuals end up on these sanctions lists for human rights violations, terrorism, international narcotics trafficking, and genocide.

-We evaluated best practices for hiring from sensitive countries with sanctions lists specific to individuals, which minimize risk while still being mindful of our effort to promote a global culture and inclusive environment at Automattic.
-We group countries by risk level and match the level of screening to the level of risk.
+We’ve implemented screening practices when hiring from countries with sanctions lists specific to individuals.
+These screenings minimize risk while still supporting our efforts to promote a global culture and inclusive environment at Automattic.
+We group countries by risk level and match our level of screening to the level of risk.

 Under this process, we vet candidates against sanctions lists before the trial process.
 The extent of the vetting is dependent on the applicant’s country of residence and/or citizenship.
-For some countries, vetting is conducted by our Human League team (HR Department) by screening sanctions lists on websites maintained by governments.
-For other countries, we engage specialized vendor to perform a comprehensive vetting processor.
+For some countries, vetting is conducted by our Talent Operations team by screening sanctions lists on websites maintained by governments.
+For other countries, we engage a specialized vendor to perform a comprehensive vetting process.

-We inform applicants that a screening will be performed as part of our internal process and compliance guidelines before we offer a trial.
+We inform applicants that a screening will be performed before we offer a trial.